This page may contain affiliate links. Read my full disclaimer

 TM doesn’t have a monopoly on easy, effective meditation techniques.
 You don’t need to spend 2000 dollars to learn to meditate.
-I know this to be true because I have taken TM and several other meditation courses which were equally effective.
+I know this to be true because I have taken TM and several other meditation courses that were equally effective.

 It has been rumored that the courses at the TM Centers have gone up so much because the leader felt that Americans did not value a thing that was not high in price.
 There’s probably some truth to that. the TM centers do a lot of charity work, giving free meditation courses in prisons and working with other disadvantaged people.
 So maybe the price is fair.